Ria424/developers-animatesdk-docs/Timeline_object/Timeline19.md

 #### Usage

-timeline.findLayerIndex(name)
+Timeline.findLayerIndex(name)

 #### Parameters

-**name** A string that specifies the name of the layer to find.
+**name** `string`; The name of the layer to find.

 #### Returns

-An array of index values for the specified layer.
+`integer[] | undefined`; An array of index values for the specified layer.
 If the specified layer is not found, Animate returns undefined.

 #### Description

-Method; finds an array of indexes for the layers with the given name.
+Method; Finds an array of indexes for the layers with the given name.
 The layer index is flat, so folders are considered part of the main index.

 #### Example